The Second Vanishing Theorem for Local Cohomology Modules: Proof of Theorem

 Note that $\dim_{k}\Hom_R(k,H^{n-1}_{\ba}(R))$ is one of the Bass numbers of the local cohomology module $H^{n-1}_{\ba}(R)$.
 One ought to remark that the finiteness of Bass numbers of local cohomology modules of a {\it ramified} regular local ring of mixed characteristic was first conjectured in \cite{HunekeProblemsLC} and has been a long standing open problem.
-This is one of the reasons we consider a reduction and a new proof of the Second Vanishing Theorem in characteristic $p$ in the subsequent sections. \end{remark}
+This is one of the reasons we consider a reduction and some characterizations of the Second Vanishing Theorem in characteristic $p$ in the subsequent sections.

+\S\ref{observation and question} contains some open questions which may be viewed as different approaches to the Second Vanishing Theorem in mixed characteristic. \end{remark}